renan-peres/renan-peres/README.md

 <hr style="border:1px solid; width:100%;"/>

-Hello there! 👋 Welcome to my GitHub Profile!
+## Welcome to My GitHub Profile! 👋

-My name is Renan, I'm an Analytics Engineer and Finance professional with a strong passion for financial data mining, data warehousing, financial analytics, and robotic process automation.
+I'm **Renan**, an Analytics Engineer and Finance professional passionate about bridging the gap between data and financial decision-making.

 Feel free to connect with me on LinkedIn or via email.